cbcurrier3/updateDynamicIP/README.md

 A very simple bash script that uses Check Point R80.10 APIs in order to check and update your dynamic public IP address.

-## Getting Started
+## Overview

 If you are using a dynamic public IP address, this can change without knowing in advance (due to ISP configuration change, device reboot, etc.) especially when using ADSL Internet connection whit PPPoE interface.
 If your public IP address changes, you will not be able to perform some operation properly (manual NAT rules, VPN remote access, etc..).

 This script checks if the object representing your public IP address is the actual public dynamic IP address you received from your ISP.
 If it's different, it means the IP changed, so the scripts uses several APIs in order to update the object IP address, update the gateway topology and install the policy.

 Running this script as a cron job can be useful to continuously check if the public IP address changed, so that it can be updated with the newly assigned.
+The script prints some useful information while running, so you can easily redirect the output to a log file and keep track of the operations.

 ### Prerequisites